Comparisons12 min read

 Choose Stash Stash if you want to actually learn investing, prefer owning real stocks (even fractionally), or find the Stock-Back rewards compelling.
 It's more flexible, and the $9/month premium tier edges out Acorns' comparable offering on pure value.

 If I had to pick one for a complete beginner with a $1,000 starter balance and no investing knowledge?
 Acorns, narrowly.
 The simplicity reduces the chance of bad behavioral decisions — and that matters more than people realize early on.
-But once that same person hits $3,000–$5,000 and starts getting genuinely curious about markets?
-That's the moment to migrate to Stash, or honestly, to graduate to a low-cost brokerage like Fidelity Fidelity or a proper robo-advisor like Betterment Try Betterment.
+But once you hit $3,000–$5,000 and start getting genuinely curious about markets?
+That's when you might migrate to Stash, or honestly, graduate to a low-cost brokerage like Fidelity Fidelity or a proper robo-advisor like Betterment Try Betterment.

 FAQ: Acorns vs Stash for Micro-Investing 2026